stinos/micropython-wrap/README.md

-Easy wrapping of C and C++ functions and classes so they can be called from Micro Python (http://github.com/micropython/micropython).
+Provide convenient wrapping of C and C++ functions and classes so they can be called from Micro Python (http://github.com/micropython/micropython).

-This is mainly proof-of-concept at the moment, todos include:
-- add more types (tuple, map)
+Though fully operational (example below tested on 32/64 bit unix/windows ports) the code should still be considered beta and todos include:
 - refactor uPy specifics away from main code, so we can reuse this for eg CPython
-- check if it would be needed to pass certain mutable py types (list etc) by reference
+- check if it would be needed to pass certain mutable py types (list etc) by reference (which would translate to converting uPy argument to native type, call native function, then convert back to uPy type)
+- check with real-life code if there are any performance problems that can be solved (for instance see which arguments can be rvalue references)
+- write some tests to verify functionality; easiest would be to use the code below, run it and check output.
+  Ideally that requires a working dynamic import system for Micro Python, though we can get away with a custom main and modifications to makefiles since they only compile C code now.

 Usage
 -----